dcndn4/FinTech-BC-Final-IndStudy/README.md

 [*] Validation (dialog code hook)
 [~] Fulfillment (fulfillment code hook)

+Validation will come in to play in terms of timing of tasks, and confirming what day it is, when the various deadlines are, etc..

 ## Termination:
 My notes from that first AWS homework/class period indicated that it was optimal to terminate services, but that's just too much work right now.
 Hoping that my usage will be minimal enough that I can skip that step and still not incur any costs.
 So far A-okay!